anuraghazra/anuraghazra.github.io/content/blog/making-a-verlet-physics-engine-in-javascript/index.md

 }
 ```

-Now let's add the actual core of the algorithm.
-This resolves and updates the dot’s position based on the stick’s distance, ultimately constraining it to a certain distance from all other dots.
+Now let's add the actual core of the algorithm, This resolves and updates the dot’s position based on the stick’s distance, ultimately constraining it to a certain distance from all other dots.

 ```js
 // Stick.js